bgamari/ghc-wiki-import/trac-admin.md

-This subcommand is very important as it's the one used to create a [TracEnvironment](trac-environment) in the specified `<targetdir>`.
+This subcommand is very important as is the one used to create a [TracEnvironment](trac-environment) in the specified `<targetdir>`.
 That directory must not exist prior to the call.